Bricktech2000/Website/website/public/C++-Keylogger/index.md

 >
 > [Wikipedia](https://en.wikipedia.org/wiki/Keystroke_logging)

-In my opinion, _software keyloggers_ are way better than [hardware ones](https://en.wikipedia.org/wiki/Hardware_keylogger) for a few reasons, which is why I decided to make one.
+In my opinion, in most cases, _software keyloggers_ are better than [hardware ones](https://en.wikipedia.org/wiki/Hardware_keylogger) for a few reasons, which is why I opted for the former.
 Here are some of the reasons why I decided to make a software keylogger:

 - They do not require physical access to a computer
 - They can be used without [specialized hardware](https://en.wikipedia.org/wiki/Hardware_keylogger)
-- They have way more options when it comes to retrieving the logs
+- They have way more options when it comes to retrieving their logs
-- They can easily steal passwords, so...
-  If you woud like to see how the logs of this keylogger look, you can [click here](./log.txt)!

 ## How it Works

-The keylogger I made is very simple: it works in 3 easy steps.
+The keylogger I made is very simple; it works in 3 main steps.

 First, the keylogger listens for key presses.
 It does so with the following lines of code: